Herman Talmadge: Three governors controversy

 After returning from the war, Talmadge became active in Democratic Party politics.
 He ran his father's successful 1946 campaign for governor.
 Eugene Talmadge had been ill, and his supporters were worried about his surviving long enough to be sworn in.
-They studied the state constitution and found that if the governor-elect died before his term began, the Georgia General Assembly would choose between the second and third-place finishers.
+They studied the state constitution and believed that if the governor-elect died before his term began, the Georgia General Assembly would choose between the second and third-place finishers.
 The elder Talmadge ran unopposed among Democrats, so the party officials arranged for write-in votes for Herman Talmadge as insurance.

 In December 1946, Eugene Talmadge died before taking office.
 Melvin E. Thompson, the lieutenant governor-elect; Ellis Arnall, the sitting governor; and Herman Talmadge all arranged to be sworn in and concurrently tried to conduct state business from the Georgia State Capitol.
-Arnall relinquished his claim in favor of Thompson.
-Ultimately, the Supreme Court of Georgia supported Thompson.
+Talmadge soon took control of the governor's office and arranged to have the locks changed.
+Arnall then relinquished his claim in favor of Thompson.
+Ultimately, the Supreme Court of Georgia supported Thompson on March 1947.

-Elected Georgia governor
+Governor of Georgia

-Talmadge prepared to run for the special gubernatorial election in 1948, and defeated Thompson.
+Talmadge then ran for the special gubernatorial election in 1948, and defeated Thompson.
 He was elected to a full term in 1950.
 During his tenure, Talmadge attracted new industries to Georgia.
+Through the creation of the state's first sales tax, Talmadge funded the construction of over a thousand schools to replace one-room schoolhouses.
+He also created the state's Highway Board to increase efficiency in infrastructure, resulting in the paving or planning of over 12,000 miles of roads during his time as governor.

 He remained a staunch supporter of racial segregation even as the civil rights movement gained momentum.
-Talmadge was barred by law from seeking reelection in 1954.
+Due to state law restricting consecutive terms, Talmadge was legally unable to seek reelection in 1954.
 That year, the U.S. Supreme Court ruled in Brown v.
 Board of Education that segregated public schools were unconstitutional, and advised school systems to integrate.